 Hi, I'm Amber Winick.

-I support parents and caregivers by thinking holistically about the care we give.
-The people I work with often find themselves on auto-pilot, interacting with children in ways that might go against their values.
-I help parents who feel ready to parent in a more mindful, connected, and respectful way, but may not know where to start, or feel stuck by their own histories.
+(And the baby in the photo is my first-born daughter.)
+The parents I work with are ready to parent in a more mindful, connected, and respectful way, but may need a some support, or may feel stuck by their own histories.
 Together, we navigate to a place of calm and authenticity, greeting challenges with greater clarity, confidence, and connection.

 I'm the co-creator and co-author of Designing Motherhood, which, among other accolades, has won a W-Award for research in gender and architecture.
 I'm also the recipient of two Fulbright Fellowships, one of which was centered around Dr. Emmi Pikler and her contributions to the field of developmental psychology, motor development, and design.

-In 2025, I created SnailHaus, a monthly newsletter that invites readers to reflect on the ways we bring intention, connection, and care to our homes, cities, and other designed environments.
+My strong belief is that when we look after caregivers, all of society can grow and flourish.
+My newsletter, SnailHaus, invites readers to reflect on the ways we bring intention, connection, and care to our homes, cities, and other designed environments.
 Today, SnailHaus is a rising bestseller in Substack’s Design category.

 I live mostly in London and a little in New York's Hudson Valley together with my three wonderfully quirky and tender-hearted children.